jayk140/batch-writes-with-app-engine-python/README.md

-Simple application demonstrating how to execute batch write processing in Google App Engine Python using up-to-date APIs (NDB, Taskqueues).
+Simple application demonstrating how to execute batch write processing in Google App Engine (Python) using up-to-date APIs (NDB, Taskqueues).
 Writes are the most expensive operation in App Engine.
-For applications with frequently updated entities, for the purpose of keeping a page view count for example, batch wirtes can greatly reduce overall cost.
+For applications with frequently updated entities, for the purpose of keeping a page view count for example, batch writes can greatly reduce overall cost.

+* Please note that the cron job does not run automatically when testing locally.
+You can simulate the cron job by using CURL or similar tool to hit handler that processes task queues. curl http://localhost:8080/viewcount -v